Vera Zakharova: World War II

 Vera and her friends heard the news of the German invasion of the Soviet Union over the radio while playing a game of volleyball.
 Her brothers were subsequently conscripted into the Red Army.
 Seeing her brothers drafted, Vera wished to join the war effort, so she attended nursing courses and was almost deployed, but she was turned away in Irkutsk.
 Not giving up, she continued to request to be sent to the front.
 Allegedly their father, who was ill with tuberculosis, expressed concerns about her brother's inability to speak Russian being a problem on the front.
-That, along with allegations that he expressed sympathies for tsarist government, led to his subsequent arrest and execution under Article 58 as an "enemy of the people".
+That, along with allegations that he expressed sympathies for the tsarist government, led to his subsequent arrest and execution under Article 58 as an "enemy of the people".
 Vera was informed of her father's death in 1943.
 However, she remained loyal to the Soviet Union and continued to request to be sent to the warfront.
 Initially she and other parachute instructors from the aeroclub were tasked with training paratroopers for the front.
 Eventually in February 1944 she along with two of her Russian friends from the Yakutsk aeroclub, Yelena Dvoryankina and Anna Remennikova, who were also parachute instructors, approached a recruiter requesting to be sent to the front and were accepted.
 Later the recruiter admitted to being half-asleep at the time, and normally would not have accepted them.

 After a brief stay with a training regiment, Vera and her friend Yelena were assigned to the 141st Separate Air Ambulance Regiment, which ferried injured soldiers in the Po-2, as well as delivering information and mail across the front.
 Upon arriving at regiment headquarters the women were initially treated with hostility by commanding officers, with the regimental commander jokingly asking if they dreamt of becoming colonels, to which Yelena replied affirmatively to the taunt, causing dead silence before their male counterparts burst out laughing at the idea.
 Not giving in to peer pressure, Zakharova remained in the regiment, and by August 1944 she totaled over 100 sorties, in the course of which she rescued over 200 wounded soldiers as well as delivering crucial medical supplies, ammunition, mail, and food to the front lines, sometimes flying three or four sorties in a day.